uniphil/uberserver/media/ffado and jack.md

 ... and then do everything on the pro audio page except the rt-kernel. wouldn't hurt, but takes FOREVER to compile...

 still get some x-runs when starting/stopping, but otherwise it's pretty smooth.

+... installing linux-rt (from aur) takes care of the rest of the x-runs. don't forget `# grub-mkconfig -o /boot/grub/grub.cfg`